Forge Home

 Resources Placed On The Machine

-When this module is classified to a Puppet Server it will create a set of resources on the system.
+When this module is classified to a Puppet Server it will create a set of resources on the system:

 Inside that directory will be:

-• The events collection script collect_api_events.rb.
+• Events collection script collect_api_events.rb.

-• A configuration settings file collection_settings.yaml.
+• Configuration settings file collection_settings.yaml.

-• A credential settings file collection_secrets.yaml
+• Credential settings file collection_secrets.yaml

-• An index tracking file pe_event_forwarding_indexes.yaml.
+• Index tracking file pe_event_forwarding_indexes.yaml.

-• A sub directory for ruby class files api.
+• Subdirectory for ruby class files api.

 Advanced Configuration Options